 One turning point in my art journey was a collaboration I did with artist Dana Barbieri.
-Dana and I each filled up half of a sketchbook and then switched, filling in the blank pages inspired by each other's work.
+Dana and I each filled up half of a sketchbook and then switched, filling in the blank pages inspired by each others' work.
 We shared our sketchbook collaboration weekly on our blogs and Instagram.
-Our project was eventually featured in UPPERCASE Magazine.
+Our project was eventually featured in UPPERCASE Magazine, a dream come true for me.

-The collaboration helped to push me beyond my fears.
+Collaborating with another artist helped to push me beyond my fears.
 The obligation of working with someone else held me accountable.
 The fact that we were sharing our pages each week online also helped with accountability.
 Sharing weekly gave my practice structure and regularity, both integral to forming a habit.